renegrossGit/SimpleSpringBootHackathron/README.md

 ### Deleting a Todo

 - Click the Delete button next to the task you want to delete.

+### Delete All

+- Click the "Delete All" button to delete all tasks (Do not work with Dockerimage).

 ### Toggling Completion Status